klindsay28/Newton-Krylov_OOC/docs/source/users-guide/model-independent.rst

 An example is spinning up biogeochemical tracers in an OGCM, and utilizing shadow nutrient tracers whose uptake is taken from their real tracer counterparts.
 This effectively spin up the shadow nutrients with fixed productivity fields.
-The details of the shadowing are confined to the model implementation, and do not propagte into the NK solver.
+The details of the shadowing are confined to the model implementation, and do not propagate into the NK solver.
 At the end of each Newton iteration, shadow tracers are copied to the real counterparts.

 ----------------------
 Fixed Point Iterations
 ----------------------

-At each Newton iteration, the Newton solver produces an increment that satisfies an Armijo residual improvement criteria.
+The Newton solver generates, for each iteration, an increment that satisfies an Armijo residual improvement criteria.
-Adding this to the current iterate produces a provisional next Newton iterate.
+The sum of this increment and the current Newton iterate is a provisional next iterate.
-Before proceeding to the next Newton iteration with this provisional iterate, the solver performs a number of forward model runs, to allow short time scale adjustments in the model to occur.
+Before proceeding to the next Newton iteration, the solver performs a number of forward model runs that are initialized with this provisional iterate, to allow short time scale adjustments in the model to occur.
 Fixed point iterations tend to be effective at spinning up processes whose timescales are much shorter than the model forward integration duration.
 These fixed point iterations are performed after copying shadow tracers to their real